SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: SpeakerSleuth

 \subsection{Benchmark Composition}

 Our final benchmark contains 606 unique dialogues, each contributing three scenarios, yielding 1,818 total evaluation instances.
-The benchmark comprises 10.2 hours of audio from 152 speakers across the four source datasets.
+The benchmark comprises 10.2 hours of audio from 197 speakers across the four source datasets.
 Table~\ref{tab:benchmark_stats} summarizes the dataset statistics, and Figure~\ref{fig:duration_dist} shows the distribution of sample durations.
 By holding dialogue content constant across scenarios, performance differences between S1, S2, and S3 directly reflect the model's ability to detect varying degrees of acoustic deviation.
-Visualization of speaker and dialogue embeddings \cite{mcinnes2018umap} confirms substantial diversity in both acoustic characteristics and dialogue content (Figure~\ref{fig:speaker_embedding}).
+UMAP~\cite{mcinnes2018umap} visualization of dialogue and speaker embeddings confirms substantial diversity in both dialogue content and acoustic characteristics (Figure~\ref{fig:speaker_embedding}; details in Appendix~\ref{app:embedding_details}).